JayTee420/Wagabuild-Installer/README.md

 ## Instructions: (READ FULLY BEFORE FOLLOWING)

 1. Install necessary dependcies listed using guide above.
-Don't forget that optional deps will bring fast downloads.
 2. Use install script to obtain WB
-3. Move Brawl into FasterProjectPlus/bin/Games directory
-4. Run the game by opening the .elf file in dolphin
+3. In the client, change the Default ISO to your Brawl ISO, and Game Folders to the correct 'Launcher' folder.

 ## To use:

 ```sh
 sh -c "$(curl -Ls https://github.com/Koopabro/Wagabuild-Installer/raw/master/setup)"
 ```

-If a different version is needed (e.g. not SL default), edit the script and replace the desired variables.

-Packed config structure: main folder named `Binaries/`, with  `User/`, `Sys/`, `portable.txt`, and `version-####.txt`(optional) packed inside.

 ## Changelog
 v1.0 initial release